 Garmin is renowned for their running and multi-sport watches, mainly because their precision, ruggedness and user-friendliness.
 You can count on even the most basic models having more than enough features to track your fitness activities with high accuracy.

-We have the most definitive best running watches guide on the internet – trust us, we checked – as well as the list of the best Polar running watches and best Suunto running watches too.
-Check out our best triathlon watch guide, too, while you are at it.
+We also have a list of the best Polar running watches and best Suunto running watches too, in case you are interested.
+Check out our best triathlon watch and best fitness tracker guide while you are at it.

 - Today's best Amazon Garmin watch deals